godby-group/idea-public/doc/intro/hf.rst

 Calculating the ground-state
 ----------------------------

-To compute the Hartree-Fock density of a system we fist begin with the non-interacting orbitals, as computed from the single-particle Schröedinger equation
+To compute the Hartree-Fock density of a system we first begin with the non-interacting orbitals, as computed from the single-particle Schrödinger equation

 .. math:: \{ \phi_{i},E_{i} \},